texttheater/produce/README.md

                             modification times of their changed dependencies as necessary.

+### Status and debugging messages

+When it starts (re)building a target, Produce will tell you so with a status message in green where the target is indented according to how deep in the dependency graph it is.
+On successful completion of a target, a similar message with `complete` is printed.
+If an error occurs while a target is being built, Produce instead prints an `incomplete` message in red.
+The latter indicates controlled shutdown: the recipe has been killed and incomplete outputs have been renamed (see below).
+If you see a starting message but no `(in)complete` message for some target, something went really wrong – this should never happen.
+In that case, better check for yourself if any incomplete outputs are still hanging around.

+Giving the `-d`/`--debug` option one, two or three times will cause Produce to additionally flood your terminal with a few, some more or lots of messages that may be helpful for debugging.

 ### Error handling and aborting

 When a recipe fails, i.e. its interpreter returns an exit status other than 0,